Ruch Chorzów: Upper Silesian symbolism

-The symbolism of Upper Silesia is also often displayed from the sports side.
-On July 15, 2015, on the Silesian Flag Day, the club presented new away kits for the 2015/2016 season.
-The yellow jersey, blue shorts and yellow socks alluded to the flag of Upper Silesia, intended to emphasize the Silesian character of the Ruch, in whose traditions the club is so deeply rooted.
+The symbolism of Upper Silesia is also often displayed from a sporting angle.
+On July 15, 2015, on Silesian Flag Day, the club presented new away kits for the 2015/2016 season.
+The yellow jersey, blue shorts and yellow socks alluded to the flag of Upper Silesia, intended to emphasize the Silesian character of Ruch, in whose traditions the club is so deeply rooted.
 The debut of the kits took place on the 80th anniversary of the stadium, and the team played in such a set for the first time in history.
-On that day, the coat of arms of the Silesian Voivodeship was additionally on the sleeve, and the speaker during the match was speaking entirely in Silesian language.
+On that day, the coat of arms of the Silesian Voivodeship was additionally on the sleeve, and the announcer during the match spoke entirely in the Silesian language.

-In the 2016/2017 season, the footballers jerseys had a large coat of arms of Upper Silesia with the inscription "Upper Silesia".
-Initially, only the first match was played in such kits, and all of them went to the charity auction, but after many requests from fans and the approval of the winners of these auctions, the emblem was printed on kits once again and from the 13th round they were played in such jerseys (blue and away white) until the end of the season.
+In the 2016–17 season, the team’s jerseys had a large coat of arms of Upper Silesia with the inscription "Upper Silesia".
+Initially, only the first match was played in such kits, and all of them went to a charity auction, but after many requests from fans and the approval of the winners of these auctions, the emblem was printed on kits once again and from the 13th round they were in use until the end of the season.

-On April 23, 2022, in a match against Radunia Stężyca, the captain of Ruch Chorzów, Tomasz Foszmańczyk, for the first time in the history of the club, put on a captain's armband with the Upper Silesian flag.
-Ruch accentuated in this way the genealogy of the team.
+On 23 April 2022, in a match against Radunia Stężyca, Ruch's captain Tomasz Foszmańczyk put on a captain's armband with the Upper Silesian flag for the first time in the club's history.